Naning War: Historiography and scholarship of the conflict

 Following the period of decolonialisation and the advocating of the ideas of autonomous history by academics such as John R.W.
 Smail, there was a shift towards trying to understand the Naning conflict beyond its colonial underpinnings.
 This has resulted in a growing trend to review and understand the conflict as a clash between two different systems during that particular period of time as well as providing greater agency and voice to the Malay actors involved.

 One example was Jonathan Cave who attempted to situate the conflict within larger regional developments at that time.
 Through his extensive monograph Naning in Melaka, Cave conducted an in-depth review of the primary British colonial sources and events leading up to the Naning war in order to understand if the conflict was inevitable.
-Unlike his predecessors, Cave did not sought to ascribed blame to any one side.
+Unlike his predecessors, Cave did not seek to ascribed blame to any side.
 Instead he argued that the conflict was the result of a "collision of systems" between the British's ideas of sovereignty during the onset of its early territorial expansion in Malaya and the Malay leaders who continued ascribing to their traditional customs and concepts of governance and rulership based on adat.
 Cave also argued that this clash of systems was manifested in the conflicting understanding of the nature of the jurisdiction over Naning that Britain had inherited from the Dutch which was one of the causes of the conflict.